MohitAswani/ReactJSCourse/3_react_state/README.md

 * So if we have a data which changes and for which we want to update the web page then we use state becuase a regular variable won't work.

 * Also when the state is updated the component for which it is updated is revaluated and drawn on the screen.
-But the useState function won't be initialized again for that component and hence it will only return the value of state which we updated to and now that original value which was assigned initially.
+But the useState function won't be initialized again for that component and hence it will only return the value of state which we updated to and not that original value which was assigned initially.

 ## Multiple state vs single state :

 * In react we can have multiple states in a component and have them update and manage seperately.

-* But when our states are related we can have them combined as a object of those different properties and when one changes the whole state is updated.
+* But when our states are related we can also have them combined as a object of those different properties and when one changes the whole state is updated.

-* It upto us what we prefer.
+* It is upto us what we prefer.

 ## Two-way binding :

-* We use state in our project instead of using global or local variables becuase we can use something called two-way binding which means that for inputs we just down listen to changes we can also pass new values back into the input so that we can reset the input.
+* We use state in our project instead of using global or local variables becuase we can use something called two-way binding which means that for inputs we dont just listen to changes we can also pass new values back into the input so that we can reset the input.

 * So this is two way binding since we don't just listen to update events on the input we also feed the state back into the input so that when we change the state we also change the input.